 From the bushfires to the pandemic, the past year has truly impacted every aspect of people’s lives.
 From an understandably bewildered place it looked like the predictions about how COVID-19 will fundamentally change everything were warranted.
 But this isn’t the time for knee-jerk reactions.
 It’s a time for strategy and action.

 Nowhere is that sentiment more prevalent than in our return to workplaces.
-Payne, who drives workplace strategy at Bates Smart, along with workplace strategist Dr Caroline Burns of Workplace Revolution, lent their insights on the approaches and strategies that will define the workplace for 2021.
+Payne, who drives workplace strategy at Bates Smart, along with Dr Caroline Burns, founder of Workplace Revolution, lent their insights on the approaches and strategies that will define the workplace for 2021.
 Inclusivity, transition and adaptability underpin our moment where a sputtering return to offices is supported by the remote work that has come to define much of how we work now.

 But what does inclusivity, transition and adaptability mean on the ground and in the trenches?
 How can we turn the challenges of the past year into opportunities for new ways of working?
 Both Payne and Burns begin with understanding what just happened.
 Context is king when trying to build approaches and strategies that will bring us forward.
 Much of what we’ve seen from the past year in terms of work has been an acceleration.
 Has the past year created any situations that are truly novel, or are we simply seeing an amplification of existing conditions?